NRL Nines: Perth (2020)

 The women's teams were NRL Women's Premiership sides instead of national teams.

-Series Cancellations (2021–2022)
+Series Cancellations (2021–2024)

 The 2021 series was cancelled entirely, not due to the COVID-19 pandemic in Australia, but due to an overly-crowded preseason schedule.

-The NRL released the 2022 fixtures list in November 2021, with the season due to start in March 2022.
-The list included no mention of the World Club Challenge or NRL Nines competitions.
-As of 29 April 2022, the NRL has not made any official comment on whether this competition will go ahead.
+When the 2022 Fixtures list was released by the NRL, it included no mention of the World Club Challenge or NRL Nines competitions.

+The World Club Challenge did make its return in 2023, and again in 2024, but the NRL Nines competition was absent for both years.

 Rules

 There are a number of rule variations that are implemented to ensure the games are faster and to ensure fewer delays and stoppages.

 The major rule changes that differ from regular NRL games are: